 On March 11, 2020, the World Health Organization declared the novel coronavirus (specifically identified as "COVID-19") a global pandemic (the "Pandemic").
-COVID-19's impact on global markets has been significant through the year ended December 31, 2020, and as the situation continues to rapidly evolve, the magnitude of its effects on the economy and on the Company's financial and operational performance, is uncertain at this time.
+COVID-19's impact on global markets has been significant through the year ended December 31, 2021, and as the situation continues to rapidly evolve, the magnitude of its effects on the economy and on the Company's financial and operational performance, is uncertain at this time.

-At the time these consolidated financial statements were authorized for issuance, the Company has been classified as an essential service for the majority of its operations in Canada and the United States, and therefore has not been required to shut down.
+At the time these consolidated financial statements were authorized for issuance, the Company has been classified as an essential service for the majority of its operations in Canada and the US, and therefore has not been required to shut down.
 Additionally, certain jurisdictions in which the Company's customers operate have re-opened.
 However, due to the uncertainty of the spread of COVID-19, these or other markets may be required to close in the future.
-The Company has taken steps to mitigate the Pandemic's impact on its customers, operations and cash flows by optimizing its working capital, implementing salary and working hours reductions, initiating temporary employee layoffs, deferring or eliminating certain non-essential operating expenditures, minimizing capital expenditures, evaluating ongoing cost savings opportunities and reducing dividends (as discussed in Note 18).
+The Company has taken steps to mitigate the Pandemic's impact on its customers, operations and cash flows by optimizing its working capital, implementing working hour reductions, and staggering or rotating employee interactions, deferring or eliminating certain non-essential operating expenditures, minimizing capital expenditures and evaluating ongoing cost savings opportunities and adjusting regular quarterly dividends, when required (as discussed in Note 17).